 - Pumpkins are high in fiber (keeping you fuller longer) and low in calories.

 Now if those aren’t reasons to eat pumpkin, I don’t know what are!
-Luckily for you, I’ve rounded up 33 delicious pumpkin recipes both sweet and savory.
+Luckily for you, I’ve rounded up a bunch of delicious healthy pumpkin recipes both sweet and savory.
 What are you waiting for?
 Pumpkin season doesn’t last forever…unless you have a stockpile that is.

 Yes!
 You can now have an individual serving of pumpkin pie (any time of year!) without making a whole pie.
 This recipe comes together in a matter of minutes, is popped in the microwave and there’s no rolling pin required.

 These little balls packed with 7 grams of protein taste just like rolled up pumpkin pie filling!
-Plus, they’re totally vegan, gluten free, and super easy to make.
+Plus, they’re totally vegan, gluten free, and super easy to make; now that’s a healthy pumpkin recipe!

-Don’t waste the inards of your pumpkin!
-Instead make a delicious maple infused pumpkin butter perfect on toast, in oatmeal or by the spoonful!
+Don’t waste the innards of your pumpkin when you can use them to make another healthy pumpkin recipe like this delicious maple-infused pumpkin butter perfect on toast, in oatmeal or by the spoonful!

 A post-workout pumpkin pie probably won’t fly, but a post-workout pumpkin pie smoothie?
 That’s what I’m talking about.
 The protein will help your muscles recover, and the taste will leave you feeling satisfied!